chrysocode/test-as-you-think/README.md

+What you think is what you test...
+Not yet another testing api!

-# Fluent testing writing in Java
+# Fluent testing and added value

-*TestAsYouThink* is a Java **fluent API** for testing purposes that will change the way development teams write their unit and integration tests.
-It aims to take control over the coding practices as **executable guidelines**, from beginners to experts, to get high-quality tests.
+*TestAsYouThink* is an open source software library in Java for testing purposes.
+It is designed as a **fluent API** that will change the way development teams write their unit and integration tests.
+It aims to take control over the coding practices as **executable guidelines**, from beginners to experts, to get **high-quality tests**.
 Why should you adopt *TestAsYouThink*?
-- It promotes good coding practices for testing on writing tests rather than before it with training or after it with code reviewing.
+- It promotes good coding practices for testing on writing tests rather than before it with training or after it with code reviews.
 - It enables to give a better structure based on compilable code rather than textual comments to the test code.
 - It improves test code readability and may bring more conciseness.
 - It is designed to be easy to use thanks to code completion.